 Burger Buns: These are excellent with meat burgers or meat patties.

-As a Side: Serve with soups such as mediterranean white bean soup or stews such as sausage and bean stew.
+As a Side: Serve with soups such as mediterranean white bean soup or stews such as sausage and bean and sausage stew.

-Breakfast: Onion rolls are delicious with shakshuka or baghali ghatogh (Persian beans and eggs).
+Breakfast: Onion rolls are delicious with Moroccan shakshuka or baghali ghatogh (Persian beans and eggs).

 Cook onions until soft and with sweet flavor, being careful not to burn them.
 If too moist, drain in a colander or air dry on a plate.
 Mix the onions into the dough until well combined, being gentle to avoid mashing them.